 Foreign nationals who are NOT on official orders must follow the above steps to obtain sponsorship and a pass.
 Additionally, individuals must be escorted by their sponsors at all times after entering Fort Drum until their departure.

-Contractors who do not possess a DoD ID card or Local Access Badge will not be allowed on post without a sponsor.
+Contractors who do not possess a DoD CAC or Local Access Badge will not be allowed on post without a sponsor.
 Please contact your supervisor for additional information.
 Personnel who require a Local Access Badge are asked to call (315) 772-8585 to make an appointment.

 Special procedures will be put in place and announced for communitywide special events such as Mountainfest.

 Either form can be printed, filled in, signed, and dropped off in person at Bldg.
-10008, Visitor Control Center, between the hours of 5:30 a.m. and 10 p.m.
+11008, Visitor Control Center, between 5:30 a.m. and 10 p.m. daily.